NOMM-Team/nomm-app/README.md

 ### How does it work?

-The principle behind this project is that games are defined by easy to setup config yaml files.
+One of the main ideas behind this project is that games are defined by easy to setup config yaml files.
 This means that anyone can create a simple yaml for their game and submit it to the project with little to no coding knowledge and the tool will automate the rest.

 For instance: